appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/configuration/advanced-configuration.md

 ## Values Table

-User can view all available parameters
+Users can view all available parameters of the Appcircle server Helm chart.

 ### Parameters